Pombaline Architecture: Have you heard about this Alluring Yet Practical Lisbon’s Style?

 This led to the creation of a unique style of buildings in Lisbon—Pombaline buildings.

 Pombaline buildings are 3-4 story structures with ground floor arcades, first floor balconies, and an attic, with simple and symmetrical facades and some decorative elements, including azulejos.
-The overall design is consistent, but the decorative elements on the façade vary based on the building's importance and purpose.
+The overall design is consistent, but the decorative elements on the facade vary based on the building’s importance and purpose.

 The design typically follows a three to four-story structure, with the ground floor reserved for commercial spaces and the upper floors used for residential purposes.
 Large storefront windows on the ground floor invite pedestrians into shops and businesses.
 The upper floors have regularly spaced windows that align with the overall symmetry of the building.

-Ornamental Elements of Pombaline buildings in Lisbon
+Ornamental Elements of Pombaline buildings

 Balconies and Ironwork